armandsalle/vite-javascript-webflow/README.md

 **If you prefer TypeScript you can use [this template](https://github.com/armandsalle/vite-typescript-webflow)**

+## Live demo

+You can find a simple example of a Webflow site using this setup [here](https://vite-javascript.webflow.io/).
+The code is hosted on Netlify [here](https://vite-javascript-webflow.netlify.app/main.js).
+If you want to see the Webflow preview, it's [here](https://preview.webflow.com/preview/vite-javascript?utm_medium=preview_link&utm_source=designer&utm_content=vite-javascript&preview=65fac120c82ee6a81780f5a5cd5ecc59&workflow=preview) 👍

 ## How to use with Webflow

 ⚠️ if you are using Brave as a web browser or an ad blocker, you will need to disable it on your pre-production Webflow live site.
 Else it can block the fetching of the js files.